Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: A Symmetric Stochastic Stackelberg Game with One leader and A Finite Number of Followers .

 \item Observation-sharing: $I^0_{\NCS}:=\{y^{0}, y^{1}, \dots, y^{N}\}$.

-\end{itemize} When only observations are shared, leader's information and hence, her actions cannot adapt to the followers' actions.
-Hence, leader's policies with observation-sharing can be viewed as ``open-loop''.
-When control actions of followers is shared, either individually or partially, leader's policies are ``closed loop''.
-Let $\Gamma^0_\CS$, $\Gamma^0_\PCS$ and $\Gamma^0_\NCS$ denote the set of admissible strategies for the leader under the corresponding information structures, that is $\Gamma^0_\CS$ includes all measurable functions $\gamma^0$ from her information available in her corresponding information set to $\mathbb{U}^0$.
+\end{itemize} When only observations are shared, the leader's information and hence, her actions cannot adapt to the followers' actions.
+Hence, the leader's strategies with observation-sharing can be viewed as ``open-loop''.
+When the control actions of followers are shared, either individually or partially, the leader's policies are ``closed-loop''.
+Let $\Gamma^0_\CS$, $\Gamma^0_\PCS$ and $\Gamma^0_\NCS$ denote the set of admissible strategies for the leader under the corresponding information structures, that is each of these sets include measurable functions $\gamma^0$ from her information available in the corresponding information set to $\mathbb{U}^0$.

-Let $\omega_{0}$ be an $\Omega_{0}$-valued random variable that defines the common exogenous uncertainty that affects all players' observations and/or cost.
+Let $\omega_{0}$ be an $\Omega_{0}$-valued random variable that defines the common exogenous uncertainty that affects all players' observations and/or costs.
 Each player seeks to minimize her expected cost, given by

 for Borel-measurable $c^{0}: \Omega_{0} \times \mathbb{U}^{0} \times \mathbb{U} \to \mathbb{R}_{+}$ and $c: \Omega_{0} \times \mathbb{U}^{0} \times \mathbb{U} \times \mathbb{U} \to \mathbb{R}_{+}$.
-Here, we use the notation $\gamma^{j:k}:= \left(\gamma^j, \gamma^{j+1}, \ldots, \gamma^k\right)$, and $\mathbb{E}^{{\gamma}^{0:N}}$ denotes the expectation with respect to $\mathbb{P}$ when actions of players are written as measurable functions ${{\gamma}^{0:N}}$ of their observations.
+Here, we use the notation $\gamma^{j:k}:= \left(\gamma^j, \gamma^{j+1}, \ldots, \gamma^k\right)$ and $\mathbb{E}^{{\gamma}^{0:N}}$ denotes the expectation with respect to $\mathbb{P}$ when actions of players are written as measurable functions ${{\gamma}^{0:N}}$ of their observations.